hjwp/marriage-figaro-norway/act1.md

 odi il marito.
 Per dir che il Conte v'ama ...

-> Hey babe, just 'cos the boss
+> Babe, just 'cos the boss is
-> is sweet on you doesn't mean
+> sweet on you doesn't mean
 > he don't like your husband.
 > Know what I mean?